Drishtianand19/Leaninhacks_women/README.md

 6. Developing a payment platform for lawyers' fees

-7. Integrating the chat platform to enable people from the community to chat amongst themselv
+7. Integrating the chat platform to enable people from the community to chat amongst themselves.

 ## Glimpses of our app